jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 *   Allow the mountpoint to sync its state when first connecting to the device
 *   Allow apps/users to request synchronization when an inconsistent state is expected e.g. manual configuration of the device

+Reconciliation is performed when issuing any READ operation.
+If the data coming from device is different compared to mountpoint cache, the cache will be updated automatically.

+Initial reconciliation (after connection has been established) takes place automatically on the CLI layer.
+However it can be disabled with attribute "node-extension:reconcile" set to false when mounting a device.
+This is useful when Uniconfig framework is installed in Opendaylight.
+Uniconfig framework performs its own reconciliation when devices are connected so if both the Uniconfig and CLI layer reconcile, the mount process is unnecessarily prolonged.
+That's why it is advised to turn off reconciliation on the CLI layer when using Uniconfig framework.

 ## Supported devices
 Please see [here](cli_supported_devices.md) for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.